niha0920/C-Programming.md/Arrays.md

-##Program to find the missing element in an array
+## Program to find the missing element in an array
-'''c
+'''C
 #include<stdio.h>
 int main()
 {